nkrisnaraj/Project-1/README.md

 # EliteZ: Inventory Fulfillment and Distribution Platform

-EliteZ is a B2B e-commerce and inventory management platform that connects companies (manufacturers) with shop owners (retailers) for product distribution, order management, and analytics.
+EliteZ is a B2B e-commerce and inventory management platform that connects companies (manufacturers) with shop owners (retailers) for product distribution, order management, analytics, and communication.

+---

 ## Features
 - Multi-role system: Admin, Company, Customer (Shop)